simeononsecurity/simeononsecurity.ch/content/articles/safeguarding-controlled-unclassified-information/index.en.md

 ## Conclusion

-In conclusion, understanding the concept of Controlled Unclassified Information (CUI) is vital for individuals and organizations that deal with sensitive information.
+Wrapping up, understanding the concept of Controlled Unclassified Information (CUI) is vital for individuals and organizations that deal with sensitive information.
 By recognizing the different categories of CUI, common examples of CUI, and non-examples of CUI, we can effectively protect and handle CUI to prevent unauthorized access, disclosure, or misuse.
 Following the guidelines for safeguarding CUI and understanding the consequences of mishandling CUI are crucial steps in maintaining the confidentiality, integrity, and availability of sensitive information.